 Skip to main content

-This guide explains the core concepts behind billing observability: how metrics become analytics, how alerts are triggered, and how teams use these signals to keep revenue healthy.
+This guide explains the core concepts behind revenue protection: how Stripe signals become detection and recovery workflows, and how teams use them to protect revenue.

 Core concepts